 Mitigation Measures Method of Verification Timing of Verification Responsible Party permissible hours.
-To further ensure that construction activities do not disrupt the adjacent land uses, the following measures will be taken: 1.
-Typical construction activities will occur between the hours of 7AM and 5PM.
-Monday through Friday except during holidays.
-2. During construction, the contactor will ensure all construction equipment is equipped with appropriate noise attenuating devices.
-3. The contractor will locate equipment staging areas that will create the greatest distance between construction-related noise/vibration sources and sensitive receptors nearest the project site during all project construction.
-4. Idling equipment will be turned off when not in use.
-5. Equipment will be maintained so that vehicles and their loads are secured from rattling and banging.
-6. A 24-foot high noise barrier will be placed around the well where noted during well construction (see Noise Study Exhibit G).
+To further ensure that construction for review and activities do not disrupt the adjacent land uses, the following implementation by measures will be taken: all contractors Typical construction activities will occur between the an contractors hours of 7AM and 5PM.
+Monday through Friday except TVMWD Project during holidays.
+Manager to conduct 2.
+During construction, the contactor will ensure all period site visits to construction equipment is equipped with appropriate ensure compliance noise attenuating devices.
+3. The contractor will locate equipment staging areas that Notification of will create the greatest distance between construction- nearby residents related noise/vibration sources and sensitive receptors shall be done by the nearest the project site during all project construction. construction 4.
+Idling equipment will be turned off when not in use. contractor under 5.
+Equipment will be maintained so that vehicles and their supervision of the loads are secured from rattling and banging.
+TVMWD project 6.
+A 24-foot high noise barrier will be placed around the well manager where noted during well construction (see Noise Study Exhibit G).
 7. Nearby residences will be notified before 24-hour drilling and well development activities.
 8. Contact information will be posted on site to allow local residents to call.
-TVMWD may consult with the project noise consultant to determine if additional sound attenuation measures are needed. for review and implementation by all contractors TVMWD Project Manager to conduct period site visits to ensure compliance Notification of nearby residents shall be done by the construction contractor under supervision of the TVMWD project manager Operation The Noise Study concluded that constructing the well pump building with masonry block and interior acoustical tiles, noise attenuation of the well pump will ensure that noise levels are below the City's Standards set forth in the Municipal Code.
+TVMWD may consult with the project noise consultant to determine if additional sound attenuation measures are needed.
+Operation The Noise Study concluded that constructing the well pump building with masonry block and interior acoustical tiles, noise attenuation of the well pump will ensure that noise levels are below the City's Standards set forth in the Municipal Code.
 Therefore, no mitigation for operation is required.

 Mitigation Measures Method of Verification Timing of Verification Responsible Party Transportation Regarding the potential to impair implementation of or physically interfere with an adopted emergency response/ evacuation plan, the Project Description includes the preparation of a traffic control plan (TCP) to be implemented during construction.
 Therefore, no mitigation is required.
 Utilities and Service Systems USS-1 Prior to commencement of construction, the contractor shall prepare a Construction and Demolition disposal plan to the TVMWD.
-The plan shall include the name and location of the facility(s) that would accept C&D waste from the project site, thus diverting this waste from a landfill. ding the potential to impair implementation of or physically bre with an adopted emergency response/ evacuation plan, the t Description includes the preparation of a traffic control plan to be implemented during construction.
-Therefore, no tion is required.
-Prior to commencement of construction, the contractor shall prepare a Construction and Demolition disposal plan to the TVMWD.
 The plan shall include the name and location of the facility(s) that would accept C&D waste from the project site, thus diverting this waste from a landfill.
-Prior to commencement of construction contractor shall prepare the C&D Plan for review and approval of TVMWD re ding the potential to impair implementation of or physically ere with an adopted emergency response/ evacuation plan, the t Description includes the preparation of a traffic control plan Wildfire Regarding the potential to impair implementation of or physically interfere with an adopted emergency response/ evacuation plan, the Project Description includes the preparation of a traffic control plan (TCP) to be implemented during construction.
+Construction contractor shall prepare the C&D Plan for review and approval of TVMWD Prior to commencement of construction activities TVMWD Project Manager Wildfire Regarding the potential to impair implementation of or physically interfere with an adopted emergency response/ evacuation plan, the Project Description includes the preparation of a traffic control plan (TCP) to be implemented during construction.
 Therefore, no mitigation is required.